Overview

 Helius moves fast.
 The working style was autonomous, intense, and rewarding—you had the freedom to make decisions and the responsibility to ship quality work quickly.

-As the sole designer across the website, developer portal, and advisor on the blockchain explorer, the scope was demanding.
 I collaborated most closely with the dev portal team on billing flows, where the technical complexity and customer impact were highest.